The Legend of Zelda: Tears of the Kingdom Review – Why This Controversial Masterpiece Redefined Open-World Gaming

 Strengths:

-- Revolutionary physics and building systems
+• Revolutionary physics and building systems — nothing else does what this does

 Weaknesses:

-- Story and continuity inconsistencies
+• Story and continuity inconsistencies that the lore-invested will feel acutely

 Comments & Discussion